jeriljacob/psquickit/README.md

 We use GitHub:Issues for tracking issues with this connector.
 You can report new issues at this link https://github.com/mulesoft/linkedIn-connector/issues.

-###Known Issues
+### Known Issues

 Following APIs do not work as desired within LinkedIn Java wrapper (linkedinj-1.0.429) and are not included in the Mulesoft LinkedIn Connector

-1.UpdateGroupMembership
+1. UpdateGroupMembership

-2.GetPostComment
+2. GetPostComment

-3.FlagPost
+3. FlagPost

-4.BookmarkJob
+4. BookmarkJob

 Following features are introduced by LinkedIn but not supported by the LinkedIn Java wrapper (linkedin-j-1.0.429) and are not included in the Mulesoft LinkedIn Connector

-1.Reading company shares
+1. Reading company shares

-2.Creating company shares
+2. Creating company shares

-3.Targeting company shares
+3. Targeting company shares

-4.Commenting and liking company shares
+4. Commenting and liking company shares